From: Translation Bureau

 If someone asked you to identify a dialect of Canadian English, the first to come to mind would undoubtedly be Newfoundland English, or “Newfinese.”
 And it’s no surprise, given Newfoundlanders’ array of colourful expressions, particular pronunciations and unconventional grammar.

-However, head a little farther east to the Maritime provinces, and you’ll find that Maritimers also have a way of speaking all their own, one that could have you looking for an interpreter!
+However, head a little farther west to the Maritime provinces, and you’ll find that Maritimers also have a way of speaking all their own, one that could have you looking for an interpreter!
 Well, look no further, because as a Bluenoser, or native of Nova Scotia, I can help you decipher some key Maritime-isms and have you speaking like a local in no time.

 Say you run into a Maritimer friend one afternoon, and he or she greets you with “What’re you sayin’?”
 The person doesn’t actually want to know what you are (or were) saying; after all, maybe you weren’t even talking!
 Rather, the person is asking what you’re up to.
 It’s the equivalent of “What’s up?”
 Equally confusing is the expression “What a sin!”
 If you hear that from a Maritimer, he or she is not expressing shock at someone’s wrongdoing.
 On the contrary, it’s a genuine expression of sympathy, as in “Aw, that’s terrible!” or “I’m so sorry to hear that.”